Skip to content

 Lakewood has always stood for that which is enduring and believes in the importance of marking every human life.
 To Lakewood, cremation is preparation for the next step: memorialization.
 And so, as cremation has become more and more popular, Lakewood has developed a variety of meaningful options.

 The first garden at Lakewood dedicated to the burial of cremated remains was the Garden of Serenity, created in 1984.
 The Garden of Remembrance, on the east side of the cemetery along Dupont Avenue, followed in the mid-1990s.
 An outdoor columbarium inside the fence along 36th Street was added in 2007.
-Before these new options existed, families could (and still can) choose to bury cremated remains in a traditional grave or scatter them along the edge of Lakewood’s lake.
+Before these new options existed, families often chose burying cremated remains in a traditional grave.
+Today, along with scatterings at graves, Lakewood offers a beautiful space, Waterside.
+This pier and terrace make it easy to hold a ceremony and then scatter ashes in Lakewood’s lake or along the water’s edge.

 Lakewood’s mausoleums (buildings that house remains) also reflect the increase in cremation’s popularity.
 The exquisite LeRoy Buffington-designed columbarium, located in the lower level of the Lakewood chapel, was the first indoor space at Lakewood for cremated remains.